Teenage pregnancy: Sub-Saharan Africa

 The highest rate of teenage pregnancy in the world is in sub-Saharan Africa, where women tend to marry at an early age.
+In 2023, in Western and Central Africa, and Eastern and Southern Africa, over 25% of adolescent girls and young women gave birth before age 18.
+In these regions, this amounts to an estimated 11 million young women.

-In Niger, for example, 87% of women surveyed were married and 53% had given birth to a child before the age of 18.
-A recent study found that socio-cultural factors, economic factors, environmental factors, individual factors, and health service-related factors were responsible for the high rates of teenage pregnancy in Sub-Saharan Africa.
+In Niger in 1999, 87% of women surveyed were married and 53% had given birth to a child before the age of 18.
+A 2018 study found that socio-cultural factors, economic factors, environmental factors, individual factors, and health service-related factors were responsible for the high rates of teenage pregnancy in Sub-Saharan Africa.

 India

 In the Indian subcontinent, early marriage sometimes results in adolescent pregnancy, particularly in rural regions where the rate is much higher than it is in urbanized areas.
-Latest data suggests that teen pregnancy in India is high with 62 pregnant teens out of every 1,000 women.
+In 2008, teen pregnancy in India was high, with 62 pregnant teens out of every 1,000 women.
 India is fast approaching to be the most populous country in the world by 2050 and increasing teenage pregnancy, an important factor for the population rise, is likely to aggravate the problems.

 Asia

 The rates of early marriage and pregnancy in some Asian countries are high.
-In recent years, the rates have decreased sharply in Indonesia and Malaysia, although it remains relatively high in the former.
-However, in the industrialized Asian nations such as South Korea and Singapore, teenage birth rates remain among the lowest in the world.
+In the 2000s, the rates decreased sharply in Indonesia and Malaysia, although it remains relatively high in Indonesia.
+In the industrialized Asian nations such as South Korea and Singapore, teenage birth rates remain among the lowest in the world.